testdouble/test_data/README.md

-load the SQL dump of your data into the familiar `test` database, and things will proceed just as if you'd been loading [Rails' built-in fixtures](https://guides.rubyonrails.org/testing.html#the-low-down-on-fixtures) from a set of YAML files—the major difference being how the data is authored.)]_
+load the SQL dump of your data into the familiar `test` database, and things will proceed just as if you'd been loading [Rails' built-in fixtures](https://guides.rubyonrails.org/testing.html#the-low-down-on-fixtures) from a set of YAML files—the major difference being how the data is authored.]_

-### Step 4: Write tests that rely on your test data
+### Step 4: Load your data in your tests

-Now that you've dumped the contents of your `test_data` database, you can start writing tests that make use of this new universe of realistically-created test data!
+Now that you've dumped the contents of your `test_data` database, you can start writing tests that rely on this test data.

 To accomplish this, you'll likely want to add hooks to run before & after each test—first to load your test data and then to rollback any changes made by the